achadha235/MTwirk/README.md

 Barebones MTwirk App.

 1. Clone the git repo
-2. cd/MTwirk && npm install  (This might take long and download a lot of stuff but its mostly for the development)
+2. cd/MTwirk && npm install  (This might take long and download a lot of stuff but its mostly for development)
 3. cd/app && bower install
 4. ./mk                      (This is a convenience script for compiling/copying JST and SCSS)
 5. sudo mongod